 Lost connectivity can result in thousands of dollars in HOS violations.
 Without a reliable connection, compliance red flags may be raised or business opportunities delayed while sorting out connectivity issues.

 Plenty of carriers purchased the most affordable ELD they could find just to get compliant ahead of the mandate deadline.
-However, these devises have frequently produced lost connectivity issues.
+However, these devices have frequently produced lost connectivity issues.
 Consider an upgrade by looking at these three key areas.

 How do I know if I am experiencing ELD lost connectivity?